internetarchive/iari/README.md

 `$ source venv/bin/activate`

-## JSON directories
+### JSON directories
 Lastly setup the directories for the json cache files

 `$ ./setup_json_directories.sh`

 ## Run

 Run these commands in different shells or in GNU screen.

+Before running them please make sure you have activated the virtual environment first, see above.

 ### GNU screen
 Start GNU screen (if you want to have a persisting session)